arnav-jain1/Spring_2024/465/2-Networking slides.md

   * IP address changes while MAC does not
   * Navigation analogy
     * MAC address only focuses on the next turn, the IP address focuses on every turn and is changing
+* If you do ifconfig it is the inet

 ## Virtual Ports
 * Allow applications to share hardware resources without interfering with each other (16 bit number [0,65535])